dojosource/dojo/readme.txt

 * Member dashboard where members can see the status of their membership, manage their monthly billing day, and add new students.
 * Developer hooks for extending and customizing.
 * And of course, mobile friendly.
 Everything is designed to be responsive.

+For now, of course, you can also expect a beta version experience:

+* No multisite support yet
+* Not localization friendly yet
+* There are going to be some rough edges.
+If you find some, please let us know!

 Pro Add-Ons (not included in this plugin):